ibexa/documentation-user/docs/content_management/translate_content.md

 While working, you can save your work and continue or click **Delete draft** to discard your changes.
 When done, you can save your work and close the window, publish the translated article immediately, or pick another publication date.

-Every time you add or edit a translation, a new version of the Content item is created, the same way as when editing only one language.
+Every time you add or edit a translation, a new version of the content item is created, the same way as when editing only one language.

 ![Adding a new translation](img/adding_translation.png "Adding a new translation")

 ## Translation comparison

-You can compare different versions of the translations of the Content item.
+You can compare different versions of the translations of the content item.

 1\. [disable the Focus mode](../getting_started/discover_ui.md#disable-focus-mode).

 2\.
 In the left panel, go to **Content** -> **Content structure**.
-Then select a Content item.
+Then select a content item.

 3\.
 Go to **Versions** tab and click the **Version compare** icon: ![Version Compare Icon](img/version_compare_icon.png){.inline-image}.